 Touching down in Johannesburg after a truly torturous (but certainly not unprecedented) 35 hours of flights and layovers, it dawns on me that we don’t have any real plans for our two days in South Africa’s largest city.
 Really, Joburg is just acting as a springboard to our safari in Kruger National Park and Sabi Sands Game Reserve, so not a lot of thought has been given to exactly how we will occupy our time here.

 There’s also the fact that Johannesburg is reportedly quite dangerous, so we are initially wary of venturing into sketchy areas and reluctant to explore with quite the same fervour that we might elsewhere.
 As it turns out, there are plenty of perfectly safe neighbourhoods to wander through and our lovely Airbnb hosts are full of recommendations for must-see sites, the result being a surprisingly wonderful time in a city we didn’t expect to enjoy in the first place.
-Here were our favourite things to do:
+Here are some of the best activities for your time in Johannesburg.

 We stayed in a charming little Airbnb in Melville, positioned only a few blocks back from the main drag (7th St), and thoroughly enjoyed exploring the area.
 Besides the little boutiques (including the funky 27 Boxes made entirely out of shipping containers), there are a number of trendy bars and tasty restaurants to enjoy, all within a few blocks.
 We can certainly recommend the big breakfasts at Café de la Crème, the nachos and margaritas at La Santa Muerte, and the bunny chow (Durban-style Indian curry in a bread bowl) at Satkar.

-Take in the view from the top of Africa at the Carlton Centre
+Take in the view from the Carlton Centre

 For only R15, visit the tallest building in Africa for sweeping views over the buzzy and sprawling Joburg.
-Getting to the building is truly half the fun, as well— it is in the centre of the city and surrounded by colourful shops overflowing with people.
-It is a slightly sketchier part of Joburg according to the locals, but it was fine in the middle of the day and certainly worth the visit.
+Getting to the building is truly half the fun, as well— it’s in the centre of the city and surrounded by colourful shops overflowing with people.
+It’s a slightly sketchier part of Joburg according to the locals, but it was fine in the middle of the day if you take an Uber right to the building and don’t flash any cameras or phones while you’re on the street.

-This incredibly trendy precinct is not far from the city centre and is absolutely overflowing with art galleries, art museums, trendy boutiques, highly-recommended restaurants, and colourful street art.
-We meandered through the shops, explored cute little markets, and just generally enjoyed the vibe this afternoon.
+This vibrant and hip precinct is not far from the city centre and is absolutely overflowing with art galleries, museums, trendy boutiques, highly-recommended restaurants, and colourful street art.
+We meandered through the shops, explored cute little markets, and just generally enjoyed the vibe for an afternoon in Maboneng.
 The Ethiopian restaurant James XVI was highly recommended and I’m slightly devastated not to have tried it, but it was rather early for dinner (and I had just filled up on some honey plum sorbet from Sobae).
 Another recommended spot is Living Room, a rooftop café/bar overlooking the city.

 For R65 (~ $6), take an hour long guided tour of Number Four and learn about the horrifying conditions in which prisoners, including Mahatma Gandhi and Robert Sobukwe, were kept (Nelson Mandela was imprisoned in the nearby white jail, the thinking being that it would be more difficult for him to escape if he stood out among the other prisoners).
 We were fortunate enough to enjoy our guide completely to ourselves, and although it is possible to visit the prison solo, I would recommend taking the very inexpensive tour and benefiting from the knowledge and stories of a guide.
 The nearby Women’s Gaol has been extensively remodelled, but houses plaques with information about the prison and exhibitions on women’s health topics, which you can explore yourself after the tour.